MarineEvoEcoLab/Spurp_SexDetermination_RAD/README.md

+> #### Concluding Thoughts
+> - Inconsistent read depth between sexes makes accurate comparison for sex bias sites difficult.
+>   - resequence female individuals to match male libraries (or include 5 males vs 5 females in one lane with high coverage for confident sex bias calling)
+> - Both Males and Females showed very similar alignment results [alignment results](./02-ALIGN/sp5_bam_stats.txt) .
+Even With a Male reference
+> - No clear genotype result where males are hetero and females are homo (XY/XX or ZZ/ZW) for both reference and de-novo pipelines
+> - Generated a list of contig ID's that were not aligned to by the opposite sex [Male list](03-READ_DEPTH/avg_female_0.annot.fa) / [Female list](03-READ_DEPTH/avg_female_0.annot.fa)

 # Spurp_SexDetermination_RAD
 Bioinformatic WorkFlow used to find sex specific reads/genotypes within Spurp using RADseq

 Purple Sea Urchin: 10 M, 18 F

 Extracted ID's from meta data file.